-Water is the most important and frequently used extinguishment medium used by the emergency fire services.
+Prerequisite(s): ENGL-100 or ENGL-101 Corequisite(s): FIRE-215 extinguishment medium used by the emergency fire services.
 The effective application of limited water resources is critical to successful control of unwanted fire.
 Students will gain a basic understanding of fire protection water supply systems in use in rural communities, urban communities and industrial settings.
 This course will require the application of hydraulic principles and pre-incident planning.
 Along with classroom lecture, the course will involve significant field application of classroom concepts.
 Prerequisite(s): FIRE-155 Corequisite(s): none